AbdurRehman-eng/nexus/GOOGLE_OAUTH_QUICKSTART.md

 See the comprehensive guide: **`GOOGLE_OAUTH_SETUP.md`**

+## 🔧 Recent Fix: OAuth Callback Handling

+**Issue Fixed**: Users were being redirected with tokens in URL hash instead of to `/homepage`.

+**Solution**: Implemented dual-flow client handler that works with both PKCE and implicit OAuth flows.

+See **`OAUTH_CALLBACK_FIX.md`** for technical details.

 ## 🎉 That's It!

-No code changes needed - just configure Google and Supabase, and you're ready to go!
+The code is fully implemented and production-ready.
+Just configure Google and Supabase, deploy, and users can sign in with Google!